-A baby carrier is a tool, one designed to take the place of a caregiver’s hands, allowing baby to be held close while the caregiver completes other tasks.
+A baby carrier is a tool, one designed to take the place of a caregiver’s hands, allowing the baby to be held close while the caregiver completes other tasks.
 Like any tool, carriers come with safety considerations.
-Ensuring a proper position in a carrier not only keeps baby safe – it also keeps baby and wearer comfortable and happy!
+Ensuring a proper position in a carrier not only keeps the baby safe – it also keeps the baby and wearer comfortable and happy!

 Choosing a Baby Carrier: Wearer’s Comfort

 When it comes to choosing a baby carrier, the comfort of the wearer is just as important as the comfort of the baby.
 Here are some factors to consider to ensure that the baby carrier is comfortable for the person wearing it.